meulenvd/OSCAR-Requirements-Manual/docs/source/structure.rst

 Although the database is presented as one “flat” database, without nested sub-databases the variables themselves are classified, organized in Domains.
 Each Domain has its subdomains.
-Also, each variable is representative for specific layers in the atmosphere.
+Also, each variable is representative for specific layers in the domain.
 For instance, the variable “Accumulated precipitation (over 24 h)” is member of the sub-domain “Clouds and precipitation”, being part of the Domain “Atmosphere”.
 For this variable the layer may be “Near surface”.
 For